nino-b/Everything-You-Need-To-Know-About-Git/notes/part-3.md

 ### Worktrees

 Worktree is another copy of our repo without all the weight of our repo.
 They are more lightweight.

+### rerere

+Stands for <b>Reuse Recorded Resolution</b>.

+Git will automatically remember how we handled a specific conflict and will just replay our decision the next time we run into it.
+We also can delete rereres in case we incorrectly resolved a conflict.